Events

 February 24–25, 2026 | BP Energy Center, Anchorage, Alaska | In-person (selected sessions on Zoom)

-You are invited to contribute to proposals to the National Science Foundation’s Office Arctic Research Opportunities Large Project Support opportunity via the Arctic T-SLIP planning project.
-Interested proposal leads, community leads, and collaborators are invited to join a two-day workshop to present and refine the content of the nested Arctic T-SLIP research proposals and next steps.
-Please share this opportunity with others that may be interested.
+We are holding a workshop aimed to help the larger community prepare proposals to the National Science Foundation’s Office Arctic Research Opportunities Large Project Support opportunity via the Arctic T-SLIP planning project.
+The two-day workshop will allow participants to present and refine the content of their nested Arctic T-SLIP research proposals and to empower them in the next steps.

-If you are a researcher interested in being a Principal Investigator (PI) on a research proposal to NSF, please also prepare the following:
+If you are a researcher interested in being a Principal Investigator (PI) on a research proposal to NSF, please prepare the following by Friday Feb 13 and send it to Sierra:

-1. A <2 page word document describing your project engagement (research topic, team members, methods, field sites, logistics and/or outreach etc.); and
+1. A <2 page proposal summary describing the project (research question, team members, methods, field sites, logistics and/or outreach etc.); and

 Goals of the workshop